WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/author-experience.md

 The switching between a Placeholder and input control works well with a visual element like an image or video, but for the text example in this block we can do better.

-The simpler and better solution is to modify the `editor.css` to include the proper stylized text while typing.
+The simpler and better solution is to modify the `editor.css` if you're using plain CSS or the `editor.scss` file if you're using Sass, to include the proper stylized text while typing.

-Update `editor.css` to:
+Update `editor.css` or `editor.scss` to:

 ```css
 .wp-block-create-block-gutenpride input[type='text'] {